Every embedding API I’ve worked with sends vectors as JSON. It’s convenient, but it is also one of the most expensive ways to move numerical data.

 float in Ruby memory

-For a single 1,536-dimension embedding, a binary payload is 6,144 bytes (~6 KB).
+A 1,536-dimension embedding takes 6,144 bytes (~6 KB) in binary.
 The equivalent JSON array exceeds 24 KB.
-Multiply across a batch of 50 documents and you’re transmitting over a megabyte of ASCII where 300 KB of binary would have been sufficient.
+For a batch of 50 documents, you are transmitting a megabyte of text instead of 300 KB of binary.

 gantt